purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

 The primary file _Debug.ld is generated with INCLUDE statements for the _library and _memory files.
 These INCLUDE statements must be commented out or deleted.
 These two linker files are added with Linker flag options in the cDefault.yml file.
-The following shows how the additional linker scripts for Debug and Release build configurations are included in the cDefault.yml.
+The following shows how the additional linker scripts for Debug and Release build configurations are included:
 ```yaml
       Link:
         - -nostdlib     #No startup or default libs